Last Updated on by

 Hiking Cerro Tusa is THE thing to do in Venecia.
 So much so that prominently in its main square is a sign warning tourists of the dangers of the hike.

-For everything you need to know about how to do the hike on your own, but why going guide-less may be a mis-guided choice, we’ll soon be publishing a Cerro Tusa hike overview.
-Like us on Facebook to be notified when it’s up.
+For everything you need to know about how to do the hike on your own, but why going guide-less may be a mis-guided choice, hike over to our Cerro Tusa hike overview.

 Talk to Victor

 You know your friend who has some boring, obscure interest, but who is so enthusiastic about it that it’s actually kinda interesting to hear them tell you about it?